spring-attic/rest-shell/README.md

 * `put` - HTTP PUT to the given path, passing JSON given in the `--data` parameter.
 * `delete` - HTTP DELETE to the given path.
 * `auth basic` - Set an HTTP Basic authentication token for use in this session.
+* `auth clear` - Clear the Authorization header currently in use.
 * `ssl validate` - Disable certificate checking to work with self-signed certificates.